bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: The region also expresses wnt4 and wnt10 in subdomains [wnt4wnt10].-->

-Finally, the pedicle lobe is subdivided into an anterior wider portion and a posterior pole which undergoes constriction in the late larva [@Stricker1985-vf].
+The pedicle lobe is also subdivided into a wider anterior portion and a posterior end that constricts in the late larva [@Stricker1985-vf].
-These two territories are already demarcated in the late gastrula by *wnt1* anteriorly, and by *wnt5* and *wnt11* posteriorly ({@fig:doubles}G,H and {!@fig:summary}A).
+Transcriptionally, these two regions are already distinct in the late gastrula with *wnt1* expressed anteriorly, and *wnt5* and *wnt11* expressed posteriorly ({@fig:doubles}G,H and {!@fig:summary}A).
-*wnt5*, as discussed above, and *wnt11* mediate convergent extension through the Wnt/PCP pathway [@Heisenberg2000-kx; @Tada2000-dz] and may play a role in the extension of the terminal pole in *T. transversa*.
+Both *wnt5* (see above) and *wnt11* mediate convergent extension through the Wnt/PCP pathway [@Heisenberg2000-kx; @Tada2000-dz], which could mediate the terminal pole extension.
-This region does not express Frizzled receptors or *axin* [@Martin-Duran2016-qa], a readout of the Wnt/beta-catenin pathway [@Jho_Eek-hoon2002-ey], and the expression of the posterior markers *evx* and *cdx* when Wnt/beta-catenin is over-activated remains unchanged [@Martin-Duran2016-qa].
+However, this region expresses no Frizzled receptors or *axin* [@Martin-Duran2016-qa], a readout of the Wnt/beta-catenin pathway [@Jho_Eek-hoon2002-ey].
+And when Wnt/beta-catenin is over-activated, the expression of the posterior markers *evx* and *cdx* remains unchanged [@Martin-Duran2016-qa].
-This suggests that the posterior pole of *T. transversa* may be Wnt-insensitive as similar to what has been observed in the posterior-most region of hemichordates [@Darras2018-gm].
+Therefore, the posterior pole of *T. transversa* may in fact be Wnt-insensitive, similar to the posteriormost region in hemichordate embryos [@Darras2018-gm].

 <!--The pedicle lobe is subdivided into an anterior and a posterior (terminal) portion which undergoes constriction in the late larva [@Stricker1985-vf].-->
 <!--These two territories are already demarcated in the late gastrula *wnt1* anteriorly and by *wnt5* and *wnt11* posteriorly ({@fig:doubles}G,H and {!@fig:summary}A).-->